Audio is a critical component of most videos, but have you ever thought about what happens to your video when the sound is off?

 Facebook, Twitter, and Instagram all default to mute for their auto-playing videos.
 Viewers might watch for a few seconds before deciding to unmute your video, or they may watch the entire clip without sound.
 After all, no one wants to be the person in line at the coffee shop watching videos at full-volume on their phone.

 But would a viewer understand your video without sound?
 Facebook’s research has found that 41% of videos on the platform are “basically meaningless without sound.”
 That’s a pretty big number you don’t want to be a part of.

 Don’t miss out on the huge opportunities of engagement and growth that video provides by always relying on sound to make your clips work.
 Here are some tips to keep in mind when you want your video to work on mute:

 1. Start with a bang

-Videos should grab a viewer right away.
-For an intro to work when a video starts on mute, though, it has be visually arresting and bold.
+Videos should grab the viewer right away.
+For an intro to work when a video starts on mute, though, it has to be visually arresting and bold.

 2. Use text

 Text overlays and splashes can convey information that would otherwise come from sound or voiceover, and many times it makes sense to subtitle all spoken dialogue, especially on Facebook.
 In fact, Facebook has said that view time increases by 12% for captioned videos.
 But don’t go overboard with non-subtitle text – your viewers don’t want to watch an essay.

 If you do use subtitles, make sure the font size is large enough to be legible in a small player!

 3. Let a visual idea guide you